thumbliner/thumbliner/loop.md

 ## Z Axis

 ### Applied Epistemology
-It’s practical thinking: you build a model of the world, use it to predict, and hunt for asymmetries where conventional wisdom and the facts don’t line up.
-You bet scarce valuables with a margin for error.
-Treat outcomes as feedback on your method, with enough humility to admit errors and update arguments.
-That feedback loop improves the system by punishing prediction errors and rewarding effective actions, making you harder to fool—including by your own narratives.
-Education becomes interactive once your judgment bears the burden of uncertainty.
+It’s practical thinking: you build a model of the world, use it to predict, and hunt for asymmetries where conventional wisdom and the facts don’t line up; you bet scarce valuables with a margin for error; treat outcomes as feedback on your method, with enough humility to admit errors and update arguments; that feedback loop improves the cognition by punishing prediction errors and rewarding effective actions, making you harder to fool—including by your own narratives; education becomes interactive once your judgment bears the burden of uncertainty.

 ---